 2013 John Logan's I'll Eat You Last: A Chat With Sue Mengers, starring Bette Midler, opens on Broadway at the Booth Theatre.
 Directed by Joe Mantello, the production casts Midler as legendary Hollywood agent Sue Mengers (1932–2011).

 2014 Alan Cumming, who won a 1998 Tony Award for his portrayal of the sexy and seductive Emcee in Cabaret, returns to Broadway in a revival of the musical, opening at Roundabout Theatre Company's Studio 54.
 Once again directed by Sam Mendes and Rob Marshall, the new production co-stars Michelle Williams as Sally Bowles.

 2016 The musical Waitress, based upon the 2007 motion picture about a small town waitress and pie maker who dreams of escaping her loveless marriage, opens at the Brooks Atkinson Theatre.
 The production features an all-female creative team, including a score by singer-songwriter Sara Bareilles, and direction by Diane Paulus.
 Jessie Mueller stars.

-2017 Anastasia, a new musical based on the 1997 animated film, opens on Broadway at the Broadhurst Theatre.
+2017 Anastasia, a new musical based on the 1997 animated film, opens on Broadway.
 The film's original songwriters, Lynn Ahrens and Stephen Flaherty, write 16 additional songs for the stage version, and Terrence McNally provides the book.
 Christy Altomare stars in the title role.
 The production runs 808 performances at the Broadhurst Theatre.